isabelc/crucible/README.md

 7. Search for `page=crucible` and replace with `page=megatherium`

-Then, update the stylesheet header in style.css and the links in footer.php with your own information.
-Next, update or delete this readme.
-Change the crucible.pot filename to your textdomain.pot
+8. Then, update the stylesheet header in style.css and the links in footer.php with your own information.

+9. Change the crucible.pot filename to your textdomain.pot

+10. Next, update or delete this readme.